denkspuren/consize/README.md

 \ prelude-test.txt run
 ~~~

+To quit Consize type `exit`.

+Read the [documentation](/doc/Consize.pdf) to understand how Consize works and how programming in Consize is done.

 > If you are interested in doing some research on concatenative programming, see my announcement (in German): [Compiler-Optimierung durch partielle Interpretation umgesetzt für die konkatenative Sprache Consize](research/PartialInterpretation.Topic.md); this might result in a beautiful master thesis ;-)

+For your convenience, you might want to create a [batch file](http://en.wikipedia.org/wiki/Batch_file) on Windows or a [shell script](http://en.wikipedia.org/wiki/Shell_script) on Linux/OS X. On Windows my batch file named `consize.bat` looks like this:

+    @echo off
+    powershell clj consize.clj "\ prelude-plain.txt run say-hi"
+    pause

+All I have to do is to click on `consize.bat` and Consize is started.

 ## How to Extract the Prelude from the Documentation?